 Though tankless water heaters may not appear all too different at first, you may want to consider thinking about your next water heater if you want to enjoy hot water at home.

 Not all tankless water heaters are made at a standard size.
-In fact, water heaters largely vary in size depending on the inner circuits and systems present inside the appliance.
-So, depending on the manufacturer, some may be able to fit inside your cramped shower room, whereas others will require you to place them in a more open area.
+In fact, tankless water heaters largely vary in size depending on the inner circuits and systems present inside the appliance.
+So, depending on the manufacturer, some tankless water heaters may be able to fit inside your cramped shower room, whereas other tankless water heaters will require you to place them in a more open area.

-Aside from the size, you’ll want to take into account the shape of the heater itself.
-For the most part, water heaters have a rectangular shape that’s easily mountable on a bathroom wall or beside a sink, as that’s where they’re most commonly installed.
-However, some heaters are shaped differently, due to the presence of other components such as a mini tank.
+Aside from the size, you’ll want to take into account the shape of the tankless water heater itself.
+For the most part, tankless water heaters have a rectangular shape that’s easily mountable on a bathroom wall or beside a sink, as that’s where they’re most commonly installed.
+However, some tankless water heaters are shaped differently, due to the presence of other components such as a mini tank to create hot water.
 Consider where you plan on placing the heater before deciding to buy one.

-Water heaters are meant to do one thing - heat water - but that doesn’t mean they can’t do more than just that.
-Many water heaters come with digital thermostats for a more accurate display of temperature, and some even come with a self-modulating feature that keeps the water at just the right temperature at all times.
+Tankless water heaters are meant to do one thing - heat water - but that doesn’t mean they can’t do more than just that.
+Many tankless water heaters come with digital thermostats for a more accurate display of temperature, and some even come with a self-modulating feature that keeps the hot water at just the right temperature at all times.
 These features aren’t exactly necessary, but they can be handy on many occasions.

-While not all water heaters are portable, some are designed to be, and you may want to be able to bring a water heater with you during travels or if you want to use them in more than one location.
-These types of heaters usually run on natural gas or propane, however, so be careful while using them.
+While not all tankless water heaters are portable, some are designed to be, and you may want to be able to bring a tankless water heater with you during travels or if you want to use them in more than one location, so you always have a supply of hot water.
+These types of tankless water heaters usually run on natural gas or propane, rather than utilizing a heat exchanger, so be careful while using them.

 Tankless Water Heater Price Ranges

 Affordable tankless water heaters can set you back as little as $100.
-These water heaters can come equipped with modern thermostats and touch controls despite their affordable price.
-Some models are more expensive at $200 and can come with additional features such as self-modulation.
-The most expensive water heaters can cost you as much as $400 per unit.
+A tankless water heater can come equipped with a modern thermostat and touch controls despite its affordable price.
+Some tankless water heaters are more expensive at $200 and can come with additional features such as self-modulation.
+The most expensive tankless water heaters can cost you as much as $400 per unit.

 For the most part, however, the price of tankless water heaters varies from manufacturer to manufacturer.